-Our consulting is rooted in the 340B regulations.
+Our expert consulting is rooted in 340B regulations.
 It is informed by HRSA/OPA guidance and our vast 340B experience.
-Our direct HRSA experience, on-site audit time, and longevity working with the program are unrivalled in the industry.
+Our direct HRSA experience, on-site audit time, and longevity working with the program are unrivaled in the industry.

 Learn more about Pharmaceutical Operations and 340B

 Advis has extensive experience in assisting clients with many aspects of the 340B program, including the enrollment and auditing processes.
 Advis assists 340B-covered entities and 340B contract pharmacies with the development of:

 Our experience translates into an in-depth, sophisticated understanding of the program—expertise that can assist you in setting-up and operating a highly successful 340B program.
 Literally, we have helped make millions of dollars for our clients.

 Advis’ 340B consultants are acutely familiar with the benefits as well as the resulting 340B compliance obligations of the 340B program.
 We have been assisting various types of covered entities, including disproportionate share hospitals, FQHCs, community clinics, and contract pharmacies, with program compliance components, including: